LaMitaOne/skia-flowmotion/README.md

 btw its even my first component and... playing with canvas at all... ^^
 just learning by doing, and having fun doing it
 me & skia4delphi seem way better compatible than me & vcl canvas, where i am like totally useless

+And yes, I am using some AI help since my eyes are broke at 20% eyesight ability – but only free ones,
+and only in browser, like coding with a friend (who makes always again the same errors lol but its really fun that way):
+- At start mostly **Grok** (but no way anymore at that code size now to throw it all at one at it)
+- ChatGPT was **totally useless** somehow
+- **z.ai** helps me some (and it has no problems when you throw 12k lines at once at it
+- not bad for free AI

+But mostly I am telling it **how it works** at the end – still, it speeds things up! 🚀i

 VCL Version: https://github.com/LaMitaOne/Flowmotion
 Homepage: https://lamita.jimdosite.com/